kshedden/mice_workshop/README.md

 A very simple way to deal with missing data in a regression analysis is to drop all cases with any missing values, either in the IV's or in the DV.
 This is called "complete case analysis", or sometimes, "list-wise deletion".
-Most statistical models in Python [Statsmodels](https://github.com/statsmodels) can be fit using complete case analysis by specifying the `missing='drop'` keyword argument.
+Most statistical models in Statsmodels can be fit using complete case analysis by specifying the `missing='drop'` keyword argument.

 Complete case analysis will not introduce bias in the MAR/MCAR setting, but substantial bias can result by applying it in the MNAR